Substra/substra-documentation/docs/_sources/setup/local_install_skaffold.md.txt

 ### Software requirements

 > Note: Please **always** refer to the package provider website before installing any software!
-> Note: Please use LTS versions of Ubuntu to ensure best compatibitity.
+> Note: Please use LTS versions of Ubuntu to ensure best compatibitity (18.04 & 20.04).

 Substra deployment is orchestrated by `Kubernetes` and `Minikube` is a great tool for your local Kubernetes deployments.
 For Mac users, we recommend to use Docker Desktop with Kubernetes, but Minikube is an alternative.